History Has a Pattern

 On Colorways

-We carry three colorways spanning both families.
-Solnechnye Zaychiki — sun bunnies, white on green — is the reversible woodland variant.
-Listvenny — leafy, yellow-green — follows the classic spetsnaz issue.
-Yantarny — amber, khaki on dark green — represents the warmer end of the yellow-on-green family.
-Each name is drawn from the Russian descriptive tradition around the pattern, chosen to reflect what you’re actually looking at rather than an arbitrary numbering system.
+We carry two colorways from the KZS family.
+Listvenny — leafy, yellow-green on dark olive — follows the classic spetsnaz issue.
+Yantarny — amber, khaki and tan on dark green — represents the warmer end of the yellow-on-green family, associated with drier operational environments and later production runs.
+Each name is drawn from the Russian descriptive tradition around the pattern, chosen to reflect what you're actually looking at rather than an arbitrary numbering system.

 The Pattern Snipers Refused to Give Up